-Being one of the largest blocks of Thrissur district, Puzhakkal block consist of six panchayaths: Adat, Avanur, Kaiparambu and Mulamkunnathukavu spanning an area of about 145.96 km2.
+Being one of the largest blocks of Thrissur district, Puzhakkal block consist of six panchayaths: Adat, Arimpur, Avanur, Kaiparambu, Mulamkunnathukavu and Tholur spanning an area of about 145.96 km2.
 Its headquarters is in Puranattukara in Adat GP.
 Puzhakkal block is also known as the granary of Thrissur consisting of several Panchayats predominantly agricultural based.
 At the same time Puzhakkal block is an urbanized area having higher rate political, cultural and educational developments.
 A decade ago, Puzhakkal was a vast paddy field situated in the two sides of State Highway to Guruvayur.
 Puzhakkal River flows through this region.
 Now, it has become the most developed suburban area of Thrissur city.
-Many of the major nerve centers of Thrissur City, including the ThrissurCollectorate, Government Medical College Thrissur, Kerala Institute of Local Administration (KILA), Amala Institute of Medical Sciences, Rashtriya Sanskrit Sansthan, Kerala's first and currently biggest integrated township 'Sobha City' and many more are situated in Puzhakkal block.
+Many of the major nerve centers of Thrissur City, including the ThrissurCollectorate, Government Medical College Thrissur, Kerala Institute of Local Administration (KILA), Amala Institute of Medical Sciences, Rashtriya Sanskrit Sansthan, Government Law College, District Industries Centre of Kerala Govt, Ministry of Micro Small and Medium Enterprises under Government of India (MSME), Lulu International convention center, Kerala's first and currently biggest integrated township 'Sobha City' and many more are situated in Puzhakkal block.
 For accelerating the tourism possibilities, recently they have started boating services across the Puzhakkal River.
 A transit terminal Mobility hub to be set up to reduce traffic congestion was recently approved to be realized soon and also KINFRA is setting up an industrial park in Puzhakkal block.